-Anatomy and Physiology: The accelerated and honors A&P courses investigate the major concepts and ideas of human physiology.
+The accelerated and honors A&P courses investigate the major concepts and ideas of human physiology.
 Major body systems are studied as they relate to the themes of Structure meets Function, Homeostasis, Communication and Plasticity.
 Understanding is built by comparing and analyzing the effects of disorders on the body.
 These courses are experimentally based with a strong laboratory component that incorporate aspects of Biology, Physics, Chemistry and statistical techniques.
 Both levels work to prepare students for the independent nature of college academics.

-Physiology Acc (3401): Students will design and implement experiments to study essential structures and functions of the body.
+Students will design and implement experiments to study essential structures and functions of the body.
 The class is largely built upon written expression of knowledge, but includes presentations building oration skills.
 Students are expected to work independently outside of class and within groups inside class to actively unravel the mysteries of the human body as applied to real world situations.
-This course is designed to mimic a college level physiology course and prepare students for the rigors of self directed study.
+At the accelerated leve, this course is designed to mimic a college level physiology course and prepare students for the rigors of self directed study.
+At the honors level, this course is designed to build the foundation of skills to succeed at college level courses.